 Get rid of any financial links you no longer need

-- If you take out finance with someone else for example through a joint car finance application, then you will become financially linked.
+- If you take out finance write for us with someone else for example through a joint car finance application, then you will become financially linked.

 - If your financial link has bad credit, then their scire could be holding yours back too.